kyoscryingcorner/ChocolateChatBot/README.md

 I will add more info later on.

-you can try the chatbot here --> https://colab.research.google.com/github/eremophobia/ChocolateChatBot/blob/main/ChocolateChatBot.ipynb --> Press "Ctlr + F9" --> Click "Run anyway".
+You can try the chatbot here --> https://colab.research.google.com/github/eremophobia/ChocolateChatBot/blob/main/ChocolateChatBot.ipynb --> Press "Ctlr + F9" --> Click "Run anyway".

+If you don't know what to type into the textbox you can try this: hi, types of chocolate, process, ingredients.

+You can say bye to close the chatbox.

 (you can also play around with the code)